Key Performance Indicators of Your 3PL and How to Improve Them through WMS Auditing

 November 3, 2023

 It would be impossible to see your success, if there was no way to measure it.
-Thats why today’s increasingly competitive and complex supply chain landscape, Key Performance Indicators (KPIs), are indispensable for delivering reliable, cost-effective, and value-added services to businesses relying on third-party logistics.
-These deliverables enable continuous improvement within the 3PL industry, so it is only natural that the companies take great care when it comes to keeping their KPIs consistent.
-One of the ways to see if everything is in order and to address the challenges of your logistics right away, is through a WMS audit.
+One of the ways to see if your KPIs are in order and to address the challenges of your logistics right away, is through a WMS audit.
 This blog post will break down how audits serve as an entry point for many other positive tweaks that you can apply to your 3PL business.

-TEN MAJOR KPIS TO MEASURE YOUR 3PL PRODUCTIVITY
+TEN MAJOR 3PL AND WAREHOUSE KPIS TO MEASURE YOUR PRODUCTIVITY

 Key Performance Indicators are critical metrics to assess the efficiency of 3PL operations.
-They ensure that the companies are meeting their clients’ demands, increase transparency, and foster accountability.
-Let’s look at the top ten KPIs that help measure the productivity of your third-party logistics.
+They increase transparency and foster accountability.
+Let’s look at the top ten warehouse and 3PL KPIs that help measure the productivity of your third-party logistics.

 Inventory Accuracy

-Inventory accuracy addresses the congruence between the recorded amount of inventory items and their actual physical presence in the warehousing facility.
-Inaccurate inventory can lead to over-ordering or under-ordering, both of which result in added expenses and potential customer dissatisfaction.
-Accurate inventory data also aids in optimizing storage space and reducing carrying costs, thereby enhancing overall cost-efficiency.
+Does the recorded amount of inventory items match their actual physical presence in the warehousing facility?
+Inaccurate inventory can lead to over-ordering or under-ordering, resulting in added expenses and customer dissatisfaction.
+Accurate inventory data also aids in optimizing storage space and reducing carrying costs, enhancing overall cost-efficiency.

-When it comes to inventory accuracy, the margin of error is pretty tight.
-The ideal range lies between 98% and 100%, but human errors and lack of oversight can cause certain items to get misplaced.
+With this KPI, the margin of error is pretty tight.
+The ideal range is 98%-100%, but human errors and lack of oversight can cause certain items to get misplaced.
 To make your inventory as accurate as possible, run a WMS audit to optimize inventory locations and brainstorm improvements in stock counting procedures.

 Order Accuracy

 While inventory accuracy refers to the listed number of items in a given facility, order accuracy branches out into various types of items that can get mixed up, damaged or lost on their way to the client.
-High order accuracy ensures that customers receive the right products in the right quantities and conditions.
-This KPI has profound impact on customer satisfaction and operational efficiency – errors can be costly, eroding trust and damaging relationships not only between the client and the company, but also between the shareholders at every link of the supply chain.
+High order accuracy ensures that customers receive:

 Order Cycle Time

 Customers expect swift and predictable order fulfillment, and if you cannot provide it, they will go to your competitors.
-Monitoring and optimizing order cycle time, which includes order processing, picking, packing, and delivery, enables 3PL providers to meet these expectations.
-Faster order cycle times not only enhance customer satisfaction but also lead to shorter cash-to-cash cycles, freeing up capital and reducing carrying costs.
+Monitoring and optimizing order cycle time enables 3PL providers to meet these expectations.
+Faster order cycle times lead to shorter cash-to-cash cycles, freeing up capital and reducing carrying costs.

 With this KPI, the faster the better.
-If your order cycle time is longer than you want, look into inefficient picking routes, delays in receiving, and processing bottlenecks.
-Remember to regularly analyze your workflow for those bottlenecks, optimize picking routes, and suggest improvements in order processing speed.
+If your order cycle time is too long, check inefficient picking routes, delays in receiving, and processing bottlenecks.
+Remember to regularly analyze your workflow, optimize picking routes, and suggest improvements in order processing speed.

 Warehouse Capacity Utilization

-Warehouse capacity utilization refers to the percentage of warehouse space that you are capable of using.
-By maximizing the efficient use of warehouse space, 3PL providers can minimize storage costs, reduce the need for additional facilities, and pass on these savings to their clients.
+What percentage of warehouse space are you capable of using?
+By maximizing this number, providers can lower storage costs, reduce the need for additional facilities, and pass these savings to their clients.
 It also enables more accurate demand forecasting and inventory management, allows for faster order processing and fulfillment.
+Insufficient usage of warehouse space may cause:

-It is advisable to utilize as much of your warehouse as possible – ideally, anywhere between 80% and 90%.
-However, poor layout design and inefficient storage solutions may lead to difficulties with maximizing this stat.
-Keep an eye on your warehouses to identify underutilized spaces, recommend optimal storage solutions, and suggest layout redesigns for better space utilization.
+Utilize as much of your warehouse as possible – ideally, 80%-90%.
+However, poor layout design and inefficient storage solutions may stand in your way.
+Identify underutilized spaces, recommend optimal storage solutions, and suggest layout redesigns for better space utilization.

 Millennials and Gen Z, the latest generations of potential buyers, make for the most environmentally conscious shoppers, and it is likely that Generation Alpha will continue the trend.
 If E-Commerce companies want to survive this evolution of client behavior, upgrading to a more sustainable workflow is a matter of “when”, not “if”.
 According to a Descartes Research Report, 50% of consumers are interested in eco-friendly delivery, and 54% would agree to a longer delivery time if it meant their order is more sustainable.
 However, only 38% of consumers are content with the current state of sustainable delivery practices.
 The delay in adoption of environmentally conscious warehousing and freight is costing companies money and wasting the potential to build a loyal customer base.